-This paper is based on Ottoman Court's register books.
-After the studies on register books had done it is realized that regulation has applied in social and economic life of Ottoman Empire and Turkey for over three centuries past.
+This paper is based on Ottoman court's register books.
+After the studies on register books had done it is realised that regulation has applied in social and economic life of Ottoman Empire and Turkey for over three centuries past.

 The study has started by defining regulation.
-After that, common aspects between today's regulatory authority and the authorities in Ottoman Era which have the same results (Even though they constituted according to condition of Ottoman Era) in terms of quality like today's authorities were found out.
-In another part of the study, the verdicts about regulation of Ottoman Courts has been evaluated by considering today's perception.
+After that, common aspects between today's regulatory authority and the authorities in Ottoman era which have the same results (even though they constituted according to condition of Ottoman era) in terms of quality like today's authorities were found out.
+In another part of the study, the verdicts about regulation of Ottoman courts have been evaluated by considering today's perception.
 Due to the large number of recorded verdicts, the investigation has to be narrowed.
-So, the evaluated verdicts of this study are chosen from İstanbul Courts in 17th and 18th centuries'.
-However, the records of verdicts were written in Ottoman Turkish, we use Turkish Islamic Research Centre's translations: İstanbul Court 12th Volume and 24th Volume.
+So, the evaluated verdicts of this study are chosen from Istanbul courts in 17th and 18th centuries'.
+However, the records of verdicts were written in Ottoman Turkish, we use Turkish Islamic Research Centre's translations: Istanbul Court 12th Volume and 24th Volume.

-In Ottoman State, courts were not the only regulatory authority but there was an institution called Ahilik Teşkilâtı had also regulation power precisely on guilds.
-Actually it is a subject of another study but it should be stated when we talk about regulation in Ottoman Era.
+In Ottoman state, courts were not the only regulatory authority but there was an institution called Ahilik Teşkilâtı had also regulation power precisely on guilds.
+Actually it is a subject of another study but it should be stated when we talk about regulation in Ottoman era.
 This paper is focused on Ottoman verdicts.